6 Tips For Your First Cruise With a Toddler

 Cruises seem especially good for teens and tweens because they can be independent without getting into much trouble.

-It’s an option with younger kids who are Okay with spending at least some time away from you in the ship’s kid camp program (and if their parents are Ok with it, too).
-The groups of kids with the youth counselors always seemed to be having a good time.
+They’re also a good option with kids and preschoolers who are Okay with spending at least some time away from you in the ship’s kid camp program (and if you’re Ok with it, too).
+The kids with the youth counselors always seemed to be having a good time.

 Tip 4: Check out the pool before you book